Iwark/fmap/README.md

 ## License

-paramstostruct is released under the MIT License.
+fmap is released under the MIT License.